dtzxporter/DTZxPorterLanding/pages/tutorial.md

 ## 📋 Handy asset shortcuts
 - `Ctrl + C` Copy the names of all selected assets to the clipboard.
-- `Ctrl + V` Focuses the search box and pastes clipboard content into it.
-- `Ctrl + A` Focuses the search box and selects all of it's content.
+- `Ctrl + F` Focuses the search box and selects all of it's content.

 ## 🚦 Asset status
 - Loaded - The asset is ready to be exported.